dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 Disposing a <xref:Microsoft.JSInterop.DotNetStreamReference> instance is usually unnecessary.
 When `leaveOpen` is set to its default value of `false`, the underlying <xref:System.IO.Stream> is automatically disposed after transmission to JS.

 If `leaveOpen` is `true`, then disposing a <xref:Microsoft.JSInterop.DotNetStreamReference> doesn't dispose its underlying <xref:System.IO.Stream>.
 The app's code determines when to dispose the underlying <xref:System.IO.Stream>.
-When deciding whether or not to manually dispose a <xref:Microsoft.JSInterop.DotNetStreamReference> and its underlying <xref:System.IO.Stream>, consider the following:
+When deciding how to dispose a <xref:Microsoft.JSInterop.DotNetStreamReference> and its underlying <xref:System.IO.Stream>, consider the following:

-* Disposing a <xref:System.IO.Stream> while it's being transmitted to JS is considered an application error and may cause termination of the circuit or the WebAssembly app to crash.
+* Disposing a <xref:System.IO.Stream> while it's being transmitted to JS is considered an application error and may cause an unhandled exception to occur.
-* <xref:System.IO.Stream> transmission begins as soon as the <xref:Microsoft.JSInterop.DotNetStreamReference> is passed as an argument to a JS interop call, regardless of whether the <xref:System.IO.Stream> is actually used in JS logic.
+* <xref:System.IO.Stream> transmission begins as soon as the <xref:Microsoft.JSInterop.DotNetStreamReference> is passed as an argument to a JS interop call, regardless of whether the stream is actually used in JS logic.

 Given these characteristics, we recommend disposing the underlying <xref:System.IO.Stream> only after it's fully consumed by JS (the promise returned by `arrayBuffer` or `stream` resolves).
 It follows that a <xref:Microsoft.JSInterop.DotNetStreamReference> should only be passed to JS if it's unconditionally going to be consumed by JS logic.